Spoilert- Optimizing food management to minimize waste

 The first logo variation was selected because it best reflects the brand’s overall goals.
 It stands out as unique, conveys freshness clearly, and incorporates a playful visual wordplay that aligns with the brand’s fun and approachable personality.

-Usability Testing and Feedbacks
+Usability Testing and User Feedbacks

 Key Takaways